ARUnityBook/ARBook-Vuforia/README.md

 ### Chapter 9

 SmartTerrain is not yet integrated into Unity 2017.2 built-in Vuforia support.
 Until it becomes available (Unity 2017.3 ?) we recommend you use Vuforia 6.2 version components.
+Use this project branch: https://github.com/ARUnityBook/ARBook-Vuforia/tree/BookPublished